Mpinaz/Thesis/README.md

 ![Area](Images/Stazioni_in_relazione_al_vulcano.png)

-In order to compute a proper classification we have to distinguish events occured Before and After the Eruption of interess, so we plot the distribution of events over time and mark with a line the date April $21^{st}$
+None of the recorded events have a magnitude above 3.
+In order to perform a proper classification, we need to distinguish between events that occurred before and after the eruption of interest.
+We plot the distribution of events over time and mark the date of April $21^{st}$ with a vertical line.

 <img src="Images/Number_of_Events_Over_Time.png" alt="Logo" width="100%" height="100%">